I have come to embrace the adage of our computer age:

 This alone will set you ahead of 90% of computer users, but let’s go one step further.

 In the spirit of disaster prevention, you’ll need to create an off-site backup.
 The simplest way is to create a clone of your drive periodically and leave it at a friend’s house.
 This way, if your home or office is damaged by flood or fire, you can grab the drive and get back to work.
 The only disadvantage of this is that your drive will be slightly out of date, depending on how frequently you swap out drives.

 Online backup is a great way to keep a copy of your files off-site, stored on a server somewhere outside of your main computer.
 I like to use Carbonite as a continuous online backup system, which uploads the files from my selected hard drives and keeps them up-to-date on a remote server.
-You can also use Google Drive or Dropbox to store your important files locally and have them automatically backed up on the respective servers.

 Keep an eye on BitTorrent Sync.
 This tool is aimed at hardcore computer users, and takes some expertise to set up, but can offer a similar security in backups, without having to involve a third-party company.